vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Then, click :guilabel:`Publish` and :guilabel:`Deploy from manifest`.
 Lastly, click :guilabel:`Install the add-on` to install the Gmail Plugin.

-Configure the Odoo database
+Configure the Leansoft database
 ---------------------------

-The :guilabel:`Mail Plugin` feature must be enabled in the Odoo database in order to use the Gmail Plugin.
+The :guilabel:`Mail Plugin` feature must be enabled in the Leansoft database in order to use the Gmail Plugin.
 To enable the feature, go to :menuselection:`Settings --> General Settings`.
 Under the :guilabel:`Integrations` section, activate :guilabel:`Mail Plugin`, and then click :guilabel:`Save`.